jolicode/chef-cookbook-php/README.md

+# Not maintained

+This project is no more maintained as we are driving away from Chef and don't have anymore time for this library.
+If someone wants to make a maintained fork of this cookbook: add an issue and we will put the url here.

 # Jolicode-php

 A cookbook to install and configure php.
 Instead of the offcial one, this cookbook does not depend on apache and will not use or install pear.